 Step 9 - Create a Cloudant service

-This section has not been upated yet because we want to show the new advanced security features included in 2018
+This section has not been updated yet because we want to show the new advanced security features included in 2018

 In order to store our data used by our API, we will need a persistent storage.
 To do so, we will use a Cloudant NoSQL database, a JSON document-oriented store, compatible with CouchDB.